Kikoiakia/Bomb-Game-Project/README.md

 ### SoftUni-Project ###
-This project is about a tycoon type of game!
+This project is for a food store.
-You are a bomb maker and you make high quality bombs that you sell.
-How far can you go until they shut you down?
+Read the Plan.txt for more details